rdf-elixir/website/content/grax/schemas.md

 ### Preloading

-Preloading is the operation of populating a `Grax.Schema` struct by loading (mapping) the RDF descriptions of linked resources from a RDF graph into a tree structure over the linked property fields of a `Grax.Schema` recursively.
+Preloading is the operation of populating a `Grax.Schema` struct by loading (mapping) the RDF descriptions of linked resources from an RDF graph into a tree structure over the linked property fields of a `Grax.Schema` recursively.

 You might have already asked yourself, how the recursive traversal of the graph for loading the nested schema of a root node is done and can be controlled.
 For example on our `friends` link: How many levels of friends do we want to load and how do we handle circles?